 After optimization of coverage, all the deployed sensor nodes move to their own positions.
-Now we can disregard the assumption of sensor mobility since our goal is to minimize energy usage in a cluster based sensor network topology by finding the optimal cluster head (CH) positions.
+Now our goal is to minimize energy usage in a cluster based sensor network topology by finding the optimal cluster head positions.
 For this purpose, we assume a power consumption model [10] for the radio hardware energy dissipation where the transmitter dissipates energy to run the radio electronics and the power amplifier, and the receiver dissipates energy to run the radio electronics.
 This is one of the most widely used models in sensor network simulation analysis.
-For our approach, both the free space (distance power loss) and the multi-path fading (distance power loss) channel models were used.
+For our approach, both the free space (distance2 power loss) and the multi-path fading (distance4 power loss) channel models were used.
 Assume that the sensor nodes inside a cluster have short distance dis to cluster head but each cluster head has long distance Dis to the base station.
 Thus for each sensor node inside a cluster, to transmit an l-bit message a distance dis to cluster head, the radio expends